 Pinecrest Lake Loop Trail is a 3.7 mile loop trail located near Pinecrest, California that features a lake and is good for all skill levels.
-The trail is primarily used for hiking and is accessible from May until October.
+The trail is primarily used for hiking and is best used from May until October.
 Dogs are also able to use this trail.

 NOTE: Dogs are not allowed near the lake between May 15th and Sept 15th.